National protocols for test administration

 - Students with disability may exercise their usual access to standard non-educational facilities and furniture, as well as their usual medication, food or medical equipment that all form part of their everyday assessment adjustments.

 The NAPLAN code of conduct is designed to uphold the integrity of the tests by outlining the fundamental principles upon which the tests are based.
-Undermining test integrity by breaching these principles, or the protocols, will lead to an investigation and, if allegations are substantiated, to potentially serious consequences.
-The code provides a summary of acceptable and unacceptable behaviours.
-In order to provide an accurate assessment of students' capabilities at the time of testing, at all times educators must ensure that tests are administered in a way that is fair and equitable for all students.
+In order to provide an accurate assessment of students’ capabilities at the time of testing, at all times educators must ensure that tests are administered in a way that is fair and equitable for all students.

 ACARA, in cooperation with states and territories, will continue to review the protocols to ensure that tests are delivered in an appropriate and consistent manner across all states and territories.
-ACARA has full confidence in the ability of schools to administer the tests professionally.
+All schools are required to administer the tests in a professional manner.